 While the focus of the internship is on production-scale annual vegetable production, there are occasional opportunities to learn other types of farming/homesteading skills as well, such as beekeeping, carpentry, native pollinator habitat establishment, cut-flower production, small-scale poultry production, tree fruit production, and a variety of permaculture activities.

 Farm interns are the engine that powers the Crown Point farm.
 They are expected to work 45 to 50 hours a week, for approximately 12-24 weeks during the growing season.
+Rotating weekend assignments are part of the work schedule.
 Interns must be able to withstand challenging weather conditions; do repetitive, tedious tasks; and be able to “go with the flow;” as plans often change quickly in farming.
 Good teamwork skills and a sense of humor are also essential!

 In exchange for their long hours, interns are rewarded with a sense of accomplishment and satisfaction at the end of each day, as well as invaluable experience that could propel them to someday operate their own farms, or at the very least, give them the know-how for being able to produce their own food.